-(iii) Nature (relative permeability, μr ) of the core material of the solenoid and B ∝ μr or B ∝ μr nI or
+(iii) Nature (relative permeability, μr ) of the core material of the solenoid.

 B = μ0μrnI

-where μ0 represents permeability of free space.
+Where μ0 represents permeability of free space.

 Note: Permeability is a magnetic property of material related to magnetism.

-Ques.
-How are the fields of a current-carrying solenoid and coil different?
+Ques: How are the fields of a current-carrying solenoid and coil different?

-Sol.
-The field inside a current carrying solenoid is quite uniform for the most part.
+Sol: The field inside a current-carrying solenoid is quite uniform for the most part.
 It only decreases near the ends.
-The field of a current carrying coil is not uniform.
+The field of a current-carrying coil is not uniform.
 It changes with distance from the centre.

-Strong magnetic field which can be produced due to the flow of current can be used to magnetise a piece of magnetic material like steel rod, soft iron etc, when placed inside the coil.
+- The strong magnetic field that can be produced due to the current flow can be used to magnetise a piece of a magnetic material like a steel rod, soft iron etc. when placed inside the coil.
 Magnet so produced is called an electromagnet.

-Strength of the electromagnet depends on:
+The strength of the electromagnet depends on:

-Electromagnets are used to extract bullets from the body, to lift big machines and in electronic devices.
+- Electromagnets are used to extract bullets from the body, to lift big machines and in electronic devices.

-Electromagnets are better than permanent magnets as their strength can be controlled by changing the number of turns in the coil or by changing the current flowing through the coil.
+- Electromagnets are better than permanent magnets as their strength can be controlled by changing the number of turns in the coil or by changing the current flowing through the coil.

-Permanent magnets are usually made of some alloys of steel because permanent magnets made from alloys are very strong than those made from ordinary steel.
+- Permanent magnets are usually made of some alloys of steel because permanent magnets made from alloys are very strong than those made from ordinary steel.

 - Hard steel, alnico (an alloy of aluminium, nickel, cobalt, iron and nipermag (an alloy of aluminium, iron and titanium) are used to make permanent magnets.

 - Soft iron is used to make electromagnets.